-The board certified interventional pain specialists at Premier Pain Treatment Institute are expertly trained in the most advanced and cutting edge interventional procedures to relieve chronic pain.
+The board certified interventional pain specialists at Premier Pain Treatment Institute are expertly trained in the most advanced and cutting edge interventional procedures and minimally invasive surgeries to relieve chronic pain.
 We are comfortable evaluating and finding solutions for complex and advanced painful conditions.

 Spinal Cord Stimulation

 Spinal cord stimulation, also known as neuromodulation, is an advanced and well-established treatment modality.
 It was approved by the FDA in 1989 and there have been many cutting edge advances in neuromodulation since that initial introduction.
 As the name implies, this treatment involves stimulation of the spinal cord with an electrical current to reduce or block your sensation of pain.
 The therapy has two stages.
 The first stage is an office-based trial procedure.
 One or two injections are performed to access the epidural space and one or two stimulator leads are advanced into the epidural space to the desired position in the spine.
 Your physician will coordinate with a representative from the stimulator company to adjust the electrical current until you feel a vibration that covers your pain.
 The temporary trial leads will remain in place for 3-7 days to provide time to assess your response to the therapy.
 This first stage is considered to be successful if you feel at least a 50% improvement in your pain level and you are able to obtain some level of functional improvement, such as increased activity, better sleep, reduced opioid usage, and improved mood.